 - 1. To master the content and meaning of the fundamental biblical and theological pillar points of the Christian worldview and their implications on the whole of life as evidenced in written assignments, class discussions, and course examinations.

 - i.
 Creation

 - ii.
 Fall

 - iii.
 Redemption

 - 1. OT promise/NT fulfillment and consummation

 - 2. "Already"

 - 3. "Not yet"

 - iv.
 Structure and direction

 - v.
 Sacramental nature of reality

 - vi.
 Christ and culture options

 - 2. To grasp the serious problem of "dualism" as the fundamental impediment to an adequate understanding of the biblical worldview as evidenced in written assignments, class discussions, and course examinations.

-- 3. To understand the diversity of models regarding the relationship of Christ and Christianity to culture (opposition, tension, transformation) as evidenced in written assignments, class discussions, and course examinations.
+- 3. To understand the diversity of models regarding the relationship of Christ and Christianity to culture (opposition, tension, transformation, etc.) as evidenced in written assignments, class discussions, and course examinations.

-4. To gain an in-depth understanding of the biblical worldview perspective of various critical, contemporary topics such as the Christian life, Christian education and scholarship, and the issues of work, art, and play as evidenced in written assignments, class discussions, and course examinations.
+4. To gain an solid understanding of a biblical worldview perspective of various critical, contemporary topics such as the spiritual formation, Christian education, the life of the mind, the issues of vocation and work, courtship and marriage as evidenced in written assignments, class discussions, and course examinations.